 6. Make a commitment

-Agree to meet your buddies for a ride – it will be more fun and harder to back out if there is a little drizzle forecast.
-A significant event or holiday in the Spring or early Summer will give you a little extra motivation to get out and enjoy a ride.
+Agree to meet your friends for a ride – it will be more fun and harder to back out if there is a little drizzle forecast.

 If all else fails, remember that it doesn’t always have to be ‘fun’ to be fun!
 Sometimes you’ll get wet, dirty and get home in the dark, but rest assured you’ll reap the rewards once the days get longer and trails drier.